Culture of the Dominican Republic: Sports

 Baseball is by far the most popular sport in the Dominican Republic.
 The country has a baseball league of six teams.
 The Milwaukee Brewers have a summer league here called the baseball academy.
 The baseball season usually begins during October and ends in January.
 After the United States, the Dominican Republic has the second-highest number of Major League Baseball (MLB) players.
 Ozzie Virgil, Sr. became the first Dominican-born player in the MLB on September 23, 1956.
 Juan Marichal is the first Dominican-born player in the Baseball Hall of Fame.

-The three highest paid baseball players of all time Alex Rodriguez, Albert Pujols, and Robinson Canó are of Dominican descent.
+Some of the highest paid baseball players of all time Juan Soto, Alex Rodriguez, Albert Pujols, and Robinson Canó are of Dominican descent.
 Other notable baseball players from the Dominican Republic are: Julián Javier, Pedro Martínez, Francisco Liriano, Manny Ramírez, José Bautista, Hanley Ramírez, David Ortiz, Ubaldo Jiménez, José Reyes, Alcides Escobar, Plácido Polanco and Sammy Sosa.
 Felipe Alou has also enjoyed success as a manager, and Omar Minaya as a general manager.
 In 2013, the Dominican team went undefeated en route to winning the World Baseball Classic.

 In boxing, the Dominican Republic has produced scores of world-class fighters and several world champions.
 Basketball also enjoys a relatively high level of popularity.
 Al Horford, Felipe Lopez, and Francisco Garcia are among the Dominican-born players currently or formerly in the National Basketball Association (NBA).
 Olympic gold medalist and world champion hurdler Félix Sánchez hails from the Dominican Republic, as does NFL defensive end Luis Castillo.

 Other important sports include, Volleyball, which was introduced in 1916 by US Marines, is controlled by the Dominican Volleyball Federation.
 Other sports include taekwondo, in which Gabriel Mercedes is an Olympic silver medalist, and judo.